Chart Color Schemes

 Booval displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Booval's dwelling structure, as per the latest Census, consisted of 63.4% houses and 36.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Booval's home ownership rate was 21.3%, with mortgaged dwellings at 25.0% and rented ones at 53.7%.
-The median monthly mortgage repayment in Booval was $1,300, below Brisbane metro's average of $1,863.
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Booval stood at 21.3%, with the rest of dwellings either mortgaged (25.0%) or rented (53.7%).
+The median monthly mortgage repayment was $1,300, below Brisbane metro's average of $1,863.
 Median weekly rent in Booval was $265, compared to Brisbane metro's $380.
 Nationally, Booval's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing